metydebebe/bank-reviews-analysis/README.md

 Run the thematic analysis script to extract keywords, assign themes, and save combined results.

 Results are saved as CSV files

+# Task 3: Database Export and Management

+## Overview

+This task involves exporting the processed bank reviews data from Oracle XE into a dump file (.dmp) using Oracle Data Pump (expdp).
+This enables backup, sharing, and migration of the database schema and data.

+## Steps Taken

+Created an Oracle directory object pointing to a physical folder on the Oracle server machine.

+Granted read and write privileges on the directory to the database user.

+Used the expdp command-line utility to export the schema and data into a .dmp file.

+Stored the dump file and export log in a dedicated dumps/ folder within the project for organization and version control.

+## Requirements

+Oracle Database XE 21c installed and running.

+Oracle user with sufficient privileges (DATAPUMP_EXP_FULL_DATABASE role).

+Access to Oracle command-line utilities (expdp).

+Physical directory on the server machine accessible by Oracle for dump files.

+# Usage

+Create the directory object and grant privileges:

+sql
+CREATE OR REPLACE DIRECTORY dump_dir AS 'C:\app\metya\product\21c\dbhomeXE\dump';
+GRANT READ, WRITE ON DIRECTORY dump_dir TO demo_user;
+Run the export command from your OS terminal:

+expdp demo_user/demouser@localhost:1521/XEPDB1 DIRECTORY=dump_dir DUMPFILE=bank_reviews.dmp LOGFILE=export.log SCHEMAS=DEMO_USER
+Locate the dump file and log in the dumps/ folder of the project.